Strong approximation for stochastic Volterra equations by compound Poisson processes: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we present two numerical experiments to demonstrate the effectiveness of the proposed scheme.
-The results indicate that, compared with the classical Euler--Maruyama method, the Poisson approximation scheme provides a clear advantage when dealing with SDEs involving singular coefficients.
+In this section, we report two numerical experiments that illustrate the performance of the proposed Poisson approximation scheme.
+In both tests, we observe that, compared with the classical Euler--Maruyama method, the Poisson scheme is noticeably more robust when the coefficients exhibit singular behavior in time (or in the Volterra kernel).
+Here are two concrete algorithms for SDEs and SVEs approximated by compound Poisson processes.

+Note that Algorithms~\ref{alg:sde-poisson} and~\ref{alg:volterra-poisson} follow the theoretical scheme exactly: the physical jump times are random, but the Gaussian jump sizes always have covariance $\eps I_m$.
+In particular, this is \emph{not} the same as running Euler--Maruyama on a random time grid with variance proportional to the waiting time.